Sign In Forgot Password

 Both staff and CBH members are eager to offer our support in any way that we can when a member of our community passes away or experiences a death in his or her family.

-Should a death occur over the weekend, CBH members may send an email or may leave a message on the Rabbi, Executive Director, or President's personal phone.
-The rabbi will make arrangements to visit the family as soon as he is able.
+Should a death occur over the weekend, CBH members may send an email or may leave a message on the Clergy, Executive Director, or President's personal phone.
+The clergy will make arrangements to visit the family as soon as they are able.

-Please know that you are always welcome at our Friday night or Saturday morning Shabbat services, or our Sunday Minyan B'Yachad in Decatur if you seek a minyan in which to say kaddish.
+Please know that you are always welcome at our Friday night or Saturday morning Shabbat services if you seek a minyan in which to say kaddish.
 Please see the calendar or call the office for more information about times and locations for those services.

 If you are not a member of CBH or you are a member who is looking for rabbinical services for a friend or more distant relation, please contact the Atlanta Jewish community chaplain, Rabbi Judith Beiner, by clicking here